MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/tutorial-directory-extension-group-provisioning.md

 >[!NOTE]
 > When adding users to the Marketing group, make note of the group ID on the overview page.
 This ID is used later to add our newly created property to the group.

-## Connect Microsoft Graph PowerShell SDK and get your Tenant ID
+## Install and connect Microsoft Graph PowerShell SDK

 1. If not yet installed, follow [Microsoft Graph PowerShell SDK](~/powershell/microsoftgraph/installation.md) documentation to install the main modules of Microsoft Graph PowerShell SDK:  `Microsoft.Graph` and `Microsoft.Graph.Beta`.